abrshtg/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond|set the owner and group permission to none and all permission|chomd 007 hello 9-John_Doe|sets the mode of the file hello to 753|chmod 753 hello 10-mirror_permissions|copy permissions form olleh to hello|chmod --reference=olleh hello
+8-James_Bond|set the owner and group permission to none and all permission|chomd 007 hello 9-John_Doe|sets the mode of the file hello to 753|chmod 753 hello 10-mirror_permissions|copy permissions form olleh to hello|chmod --reference=olleh hello 11-directories_permissions|adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.|chmod -R a+x ./*/